asimone0/simplelogger/README.md

 SimpleLogger.log(this, "Error!", Exception("Something went wrong"))
 ```

+More details:

+`Logger` is a simple interface and can be customized to your needs.

+By default, SimpleLogger uses the provided `AndroidLogger` class.

 Note: The log tag is derived from the toString() result of the object passed in.

+####

 ```gradle
 repositories {